oprypin/crsfml/docs/tutorials/window/window.md

 At this point, you probably noticed that we haven't talked about *drawing something* to the window yet.
 As stated in the introduction, this is not the job of the sfml-window module, and you'll have to jump to the sfml-graphics tutorials if you want to draw things such as sprites, text or shapes.

 To draw stuff, you can also use OpenGL directly and totally ignore the sfml-graphics module.
-[Window]({{book.api}}/Window.html) internally creates an OpenGL context and is ready to accept your OpenGL calls.
+[SF::Window][] internally creates an OpenGL context and is ready to accept your OpenGL calls.
 You can learn more about that in the [corresponding tutorial](opengl.md "OpenGL tutorial").

 Don't expect to see anything interesting in this window: you may see a uniform color (black or white), or the last contents of the previous application that used OpenGL, or... something else.